 - Attend the International Student Orientation

 - Open a Bank Account.
-Bring your Brock admission offer letter and any 2 of the following: Student ID card, Valid Passport or Driver’s license (could be Canadian Driver's license or other country's Driver's license) or Study Permit)
+Bring your Brock admission offer letter and any 2 pieces of government ID (Valid Passport , Driver’s license (could be Canadian Driver's license or other country's Driver's license) or Study Permit)

 - Check the Campus Store website for your booklist

 Note: Once text books are removed from their packaging, they are non-refundable.
 To ensure you have the correct material, wait until you have attended the first class in that subject.

 Registration for undergraduate courses is done over the Internet.
 The Office of the Registrar will send you information about registration.
 Also, please refer to the Registrar’s website (www.brocku.ca/registrar) for important dates regarding course registration and timetables.
 If you need assistance to register, please contact the Office of International Services & Programs Abroad.

 Please visit the Faculty of Graduate Studies website at: www.brocku.ca/gradstudies for detailed information about registration, funding, scholarship opportunities, workshops and events, and all other important information about your graduate studies at Brock.

 The Faculty of Graduate Studies is proud of their close interaction between graduate faculty and graduate students.
 Graduate students at Brock are part of a vibrant research community that focuses on involvement, engagement and productivity.
 Workshops, social events and informative sessions are offered throughout the year.